Agyat Astrology

 End

-Eclipses are celestial events that occur when one astronomical object passes into the shadow of another or when one object passes between another object and the viewer, temporarily obscuring it.
-The alignment of the Sun, Earth, and Moon causes the two main types of eclipses we observe from Earth: solar and lunar eclipses.
+Eclipses/Grahan are celestial events that occur when one astronomical object passes into the shadow of another or when one object passes between another object and the viewer, temporarily obscuring it.
+The alignment of the Sun/Surya, Earth/Prithvi, and Moon/Chandra causes the two main types of eclipses we observe from Earth: Solar/Surya and Lunar/Chandra eclipses/grahan.

-A solar eclipse happens when the Moon passes between the Sun and Earth, casting a shadow on Earth.
+A Solar Eclipse or Surya Grahan happens when the Moon passes between the Sun and Earth, casting a shadow on Earth.
 This can partially or entirely block the Sun's light from reaching a certain area.
 There are different types of solar eclipses depending on the alignment and the apparent size of the Moon as seen from Earth:

-• Total Solar Eclipse: The Moon completely blocks the Sun's disk.
+• Total Solar Eclipse(Poorna Surya Grahan): The Moon completely blocks the Sun's disk.
 This is a rare and dramatic event that causes temporary darkness.

-• Partial Solar Eclipse: The Moon only partially obscures the Sun.
+• Partial Solar Eclipse(Ardha Surya Grahan): The Moon only partially obscures the Sun.

-• Annular Solar Eclipse: The Moon appears smaller than the Sun and blocks the center, leaving a bright ring (or annulus) of sunlight visible around the Moon.
+• Annular Solar Eclipse(Anshik Surya Grahan): The Moon appears smaller than the Sun and blocks the center, leaving a bright ring (or annulus) of sunlight visible around the Moon.

 • Hybrid Solar Eclipse: This rare type can appear as a total eclipse in some parts of its path and an annular eclipse in others.